 But the United States is a democracy.
 The best thing about a democracy is that the majority gets to decide its fate – majority rules.
-But the worse thing about a democracy is that the majority gets to decide its fate – majority rules.
+But the worst thing about a democracy is that the majority gets to decide its fate – majority rules.
 We can gripe and complain, but the truth is that the America we have now is the America that most of us want.
 The majority votes a politician into office.
 We complain and say that they are not doing what we elected them to do.
 But then we vote them in again.
-In 2012, the voters reelected 90% of the incumbents in Congress who ran for reelection.
+In 2016, the voters reelected 90 percent of the incumbents in Congress who ran for reelection.

 It was just a few months before his passing, I remember Dale saying, “Someday, I think I’m going to write a book.
 I don’t know if anyone will be interested in anything I have to say, but I may do it anyway.”
 I think it was Mark Twain who said, “I am the sum total of all the people I have met.”
 I suppose you might say that these columns I have the privilege to write are the sum total of all the people I have read or met.
 So, Dale, people are often reading you, even if you don’t get the byline.

 Mac McPhail, raised in Sampson County, lives in Clinton and can be reached at email@example.com.